jain-rishabh-21/DoctorVerse/README.md

 ## Project Introduction 🙋

-Doctorverse is the marketplace for doctors, hospitals, and healthcare professionals.
-Find the right doctor for you with our interactive map-based interface.
-Millions of people trust Doctorverse for their needs, which include finding the clinic closest to them, voting on doctors' quality of service, or asking questions to a doctor online.
-We're more than just an app; we're your personal healthcare assistant!
+Doctorverse is a project utilizing blockchain technology to create a decentralized database system for storing patient information accessible remotely.

-Doctorverse is the easiest way to find the best doctors and hospitals in your area.
-We provide you with ratings, reviews, and even give you the option of having a consultation with your doctor online.
+Doctorverse is the easiest way to get patients information anywhere in the world

 ## Areas of Collaboration 👨‍🏭